offen/offen/SECURITY.md

 # Security Policy

-We work hard on making _offen_ as secure as possible.
-Unfortunately, this does not mean we might miss possible vulnerabilities in the software.
+We work hard on making Offen as secure as possible.
+Yet, this does not mean we might miss possible vulnerabilities in the software.
 If you found a vulnerability, we would like to ask you to follow the steps described below.